 Beware of advertisements quoting prices by the room.

-The rooms envisioned by those ads are likely to be a lot smaller than yours.
-And there is a good chance that what you consider one room—an L-shaped room, for example—will be considered two rooms by some stores.
+The rooms envisioned in those ads are likely to be a lot smaller than yours.
+And there is a good chance that what you consider one space—an L-shaped den, for example—will be considered two rooms by some stores.

 Have the area measured, and check the installation plan.

-Although your diagram will provide an estimate of square footage accurate enough for most of your shopping, you need an exact measurement and installation plan before you finally contract to buy.
+Although your diagram will provide an estimate of square footage accurate enough for most of your shopping, you need an exact measurement and installation plan before you finally sign a contract.
 Examine the store’s installation plan to make sure the locations of seams are as inconspicuous as possible, that closet interiors will be carpeted (if that’s what you want), and that the carpeting will cover all the areas you want to cover.
 Make sure the plan utilizes carpeting as efficiently as possible.

 Make sure the correct carpet is delivered.

 Because some stores have taken advantage of consumers by delivering carpet of a different style and quality than what the customer ordered, be ready to make sure you get what you paid for.
 You can purchase a labeled sample of the carpet you’ve ordered, which most stores sell for less than $25, and compare it to the item they deliver.

-Unfortunately, even experts can’t be certain that two pieces of carpet are the same.
-A store may try to pass off a carpet that looks about the same but won’t wear as well as what you ordered.
+Unfortunately, some stores may try to pass off a carpet that looks about the same but won’t wear as well as what you ordered.

-If the store orders directly from the manufacturer, make sure your purchase contract requires the store to provide a copy of its factory invoice for the carpet, showing your name and the style, color, and amount of carpet the factory shipped.
+If the store orders directly from the manufacturer, make sure your purchase contract requires the store to provide a copy of its factory invoice, showing your name and the carpet style, color, and amount the factory shipped.
 If the store provides such an invoice, you can be reasonably confident that it will bring the proper carpet to your home.